-She grew up in war-torn Italy and went on to become a Hollywood star while continuing to make many of her best films in the country of her birth.
-Here, to celebrate her 83rd birthday, are 35 things you may not know about Sophia Loren.
+She grew up in war-torn Italy and went on to become a star in America while continuing to make many of her best films in the country of her birth.
+Here, in 35 slides, is the Sophia Loren story.

 She Grew Up in Poverty